sebastiansauer/stats-nutshell/regression1.md

 ## Regression as the umbrella tool for modelling

 ![One regression](img/one-regression-to-rule-them-all.jpeg){width="50%"}

 [Source: Image Flip](www.imgflip.com)

 Alternatively, venture into the forest of statistical tests as [outlined e.g. here, at Uni Muenster](https://web.archive.org/web/20091029162244/http://www.wiwi.uni-muenster.de/ioeb/en/organisation/pfaff/stat_overview_table.html).
+Proceed at your own peril.

 You may want to ponder on this image of a decision tree of which test to choose, see Figure @fig-choose-test.